 In 2005 almost a third of mothers reported smoking either immediately before, or during pregnancy and of those, approximately half gave up before the birth of their child.
 Of the half that continued to smoke, approximately two thirds cut down the amount that they smoked.

 A study in Scotland by Shipton et al, however, used a blood test to verify mother’s smoking status and found that true smoking status was underestimated by approximately 25%.
 This study also showed that those smoking during pregnancy living in the most deprived areas were twice as likely to be recognised by services as smokers than those in the least deprived areas.

-According to Health and Social Care Information Centre statistics, 19,968 pregnant women set a quit date in 2013/14, of whom just under half reported successfully quitting.
+According to NHS Digital (previously called the Health and Social Care Information Centre) statistics, 19,968 pregnant women set a quit date in 2013/14, of whom just under half reported successfully quitting.
 Even if we assume a conservative estimate of a rate smoking in pregnancy of 10%, with over half a million women in England pregnant each year, these numbers would still show that the smoking cessation services are still failing to reach a significant proportion of pregnant smokers.

 There were 2,423 mothers resident in Slough that delivered a baby in 2013-2014, of these 10.4% reported being smokers.
 This is significantly better than the national average of 12%, however it still represents approximately 251 babies at risk the complications detailed above.